 Document purports to show Ispat Steel paid crores to politicians, officials

-The scandal-hit United Progressive Alliance government at the Centre faced a fresh corruption-related challenge over the weekend with the surfacing of a document purporting to show that one of India’s largest steel firms made payoffs to senior officials in key ministries, and even the media.
+The scandal-hit United Progressive Alliance government faced a fresh corruption-related challenge on Friday, with the surfacing of a document purporting to show that one of India’s largest steel firms made payoffs to senior officials in key ministries, and even the media.

 In 2010, Himachal Pradesh-based Congress leader Virbhadra Singh held office as Union Steel Minister.
 His Additional Personal Secretaries were S.R.
 Singh and P.S.
 Raghuvanshi, while P. Durga Prasad and N. Shankar held the same positions for Mr. Singh in his official capacity.
 Mr. Virbhadra Singh told NDTV that he had no knowledge of these payments and that the surfacing of the allegations was an attempt by the BJP and its leader Arun Jaitley to influence the outcome of the impending Himachal Assembly elections.